Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic - Amazon SageMaker

-Connect to an Amazon EMR cluster automatically
+Connect to an Amazon EMR cluster using the Studio UI

 To connect to a particular cluster from your list of clusters